ravehero3/cink/replit.md

 ## Recent Changes

-### November 22, 2025 - Fixed Saved Products Synchronization Bug
+### November 22, 2025 - Fixed Saved Products Synchronization Bug (Complete Fix)
-- **Issue Identified**: When authenticated users saved products by clicking the heart icon, the count in the header showed only "1" instead of the actual number, and the saved products page was empty
+- **Phase 1 - Initial Issue**: When authenticated users saved products by clicking the heart icon, the count in the header showed only "1" instead of the actual number, and the saved products page was empty
+- **Root Cause**:
-- **Root Cause**: The heart click handlers (`handleToggleSave` in category page and `toggleSaved` in product detail page) only updated the Zustand store (browser localStorage) without syncing to the database.
-Authenticated users' saved products were stored in localStorage, not in the database.
+  - Heart click handlers only updated Zustand store (browser localStorage) without syncing to database
+  - Saved products page had conditional logic that only fetched from database if Zustand store had items
+  - For authenticated users, the page relied on localStorage being restored, which could fail
-- **Solution Implemented**:
+- **Complete Solution**:
-  - **Updated `handleToggleSave` in** `app/kategorie/[slug]/page.tsx`:
+  - **Heart click handlers** (both category and product detail pages):
-    - Now syncs with `/api/saved-products` endpoint when authenticated
+    - Now sync with `/api/saved-products` endpoint for authenticated users
-    - Calls POST to add product to database, DELETE to remove
-    - Updates Zustand store immediately for UI feedback
+    - Update Zustand store immediately for UI feedback
+    - Call POST to add or DELETE to remove from database
-    - Works for both authenticated and unauthenticated users
+    - Work seamlessly for both authenticated and unauthenticated users

-  - **Updated `toggleSaved` in** `app/produkty/[slug]/page.tsx`:
-    - Same API sync logic as category page
-    - Properly triggers heart animation on animation state
-    - Syncs to database for authenticated users
+  - **Saved Products Page** (`app/ulozeno/page.tsx`):
+    - **For authenticated users**: ALWAYS fetches from database (ignores Zustand/localStorage)
+    - **For unauthenticated users**: Uses Zustand store from browser localStorage
+    - Fixed dependency array to prevent React warnings
+    - Properly handles session loading states

+  - **Remove Product Handler**: Also syncs with database when user removes products from saved list

 - **Result**:
-  - Saved products now sync to database immediately when heart is clicked
-  - Header count accurately reflects saved products from database
+  - Header count shows correct number of saved products ✓
-  - Saved products page now displays all products user saved
+  - Saved products page displays all saved products ✓
-  - Both authenticated and unauthenticated users have working wishlist functionality
+  - Authenticated users' data persists across sessions ✓
+  - Unauthenticated users can save locally and view in same session ✓
+  - All changes sync in real-time ✓

 ### November 22, 2025 - Comprehensive Single Product Page Redesign & Accordion Animations
 - **Heart Icon on Product Images**: